mozilla-services/autograph/signer/xpi/README.rst

     * adds the detached signature to the Sign Message
   * writes the CBOR-encoded Sign Message to `cose.sig`
   * hashes `cose.manifest` and `cose.sig` and adds them to the manifest file `manifest.mf`
-* hashes the manifest file to generate the signature file `mozilla.sf`
+* hashes the manifest file to generate the signature file `$owner.sf`, for example `mozilla.sf`
 * generates an RSA end entity cert from the signer's intermediate
-* uses the generated cert to sign the signature file and create a PKCS7 detached signature `mozilla.rsa` using the algorithm from `pkcs7_digest`
+* uses the generated cert to sign the signature file and create a PKCS7 detached signature `$owner.rsa`, for example `mozilla.rsa`, using the algorithm from `pkcs7_digest`
 * adds the generated manifest, signature, and detached signature files to the XPI `META-INF/`
 * repacks and returns the ZIP/XPI

 The `/sign/data` endpoint generates the end entity cert and signs the signature file.
-The `input` field must contain the base64 encoding of a `mozilla.sf` signature file and returns the PKCS7 detached signature `mozilla.rsa` in the response `signature` field.
+The `input` field must contain the base64 encoding of a `$owner.sf` signature file and returns the PKCS7 detached signature `$owner.rsa` in the response `signature` field.
 The caller is then responsible for repacking the ZIP.

 .. _`COSE Algorithms`: https://www.iana.org/assignments/cose/cose.xhtml#table-header-algorithm-parameters